Platform

 WHAT PROBLEM WILL YOU SOLVE?

 Marketing is best when you focus on the details.
-Just like you should limit your target audience to better target your marketing, you should also limit the scope of your agency and focus on one solution at a time for each marketing campaign.
+Just as you should limit your target audience to target your marketing better, you should also limit the scope of your agency and focus on one solution at a time for each marketing campaign.

 WHERE DO YOU WANT TO ADVERTISE?

-The final piece of the marketing puzzle is deciding which channels you want to use for your marketing campaign.
-It’s a better idea to focus on just one channel at a time so you can create customized and meaningful content you can track and manage rather than trying to do everything at once.
+The final marketing puzzle piece is deciding which channels to use for your marketing campaign.
+It’s better to focus on just one channel at a time rather than trying everything simultaneously.
+This way, you can create customized, meaningful content that you can track and manage.

 Here are a few of the best channels you can use as part of your marketing plan for an advertising agency:

 Content Marketing – Content marketing expands the content on your website.
-By adding relevant and consistent content, you can establish your company as an expert potential customers turn to when they have a question.
+By adding relevant and consistent content, you can establish your company as an expert potential customers turn to when they have questions.

-Geofencing Marketing – Geofencing is a location-based marketing tactic.
-It leverages big data to target people within a predetermined geographic area.
+Geofencing Marketing—Geofencing is a location-based marketing tactic that leverages big data to target people within a predetermined geographic area.
 With geofencing, you can share content based on where a person is or has been.
-This can help you better target your buyer persona and create customized messaging that speaks to a specific area’s pain points.
+This can help you target your buyer persona better and create customized messaging that speaks to a specific area’s pain points.

-Programmatic Marketing – Rather than forcing you to manually buy digital ad space, programmatic marketing uses automated software to do it for you.
-It helps you place the right ad for the right person at the right time, without wasting your budget on placing the ad for the wrong customers.
+Programmatic Marketing – Rather than forcing you to buy digital ad space manually, programmatic marketing uses automated software to do it for you.
+It helps you place the right ad for the right person at the right time without wasting your budget on placing it for the wrong customers.

 USE AGILITY TO KICKSTART YOUR AGENCY